IlliniHyperloopComputing/Pod/BBBSetup/README.md

 * GPIO output device tree overlay setup
   * [Derek Molloy's site](http://derekmolloy.ie/gpios-on-the-beaglebone-black-using-device-tree-overlays/).
 Goes through how to install the device tree, and most importently how to initialize the GPIO once it has been setup in the device tree.
   * Check `/sys/class/gpio/`
+  * 'export' a GPIO by: `echo <num> /sys/class/gpio/export`, where you replae `<num>` with the appropriate "GPIO No." fouund in the P8 and P9 HeaderTable.pdf
   * [Device-Tree Overlay Generator](http://www.kilobaser.com/blog/2014-07-28-beaglebone-black-devicetreeoverlay-generator).
 * One-Wire communication protocol for DS18B20 temperature sensor device tree overlay
   * [Reference here](http://www.bonebrews.com/temperature-monitoring-with-the-ds18b20-on-a-beaglebone-black/).